Doul00/ML_Notes/chapter1/decision-trees.md

 ###### Gini Index:

 The Gini performs only **binary splits.** In this procedure, different split points are tried and tested using a cost function.
-The split with the lower value is selected \(since we want to minimize the cost\).
 Once the split is performed, the function is recursively called on each new node.

 The Gini Index indicates how "pure" a node is, i.e to which extend the training data is mixed in a node.
-For instance, if the node contains only data points from one class, the node would be pure and it's cost equal to zero.
+For instance, if the node contains only data points from one class, the node would be **pure** and it's cost equal to **zero**.
+Thus, the higher the Gini Index, the better the split.

 It can be computed using the formula: $$G = p^2 + q^2$$ with $$p$$ being the probability of having one class members in a node, and $$q = 1 - p$$.